Henryk91/bpmn-collaborator/README.md

 A real-time collaborative BPMN diagram editor built with FastAPI and React TypeScript.
 Multiple users can edit BPMN diagrams simultaneously with live synchronization, element locking, and online user indicators.

+A running demo can be found at https://bpmn-collaborator.onrender.com

 ## Features

 - 🎨 **BPMN Diagram Editor**: Full-featured BPMN editor powered by bpmn-js